ably/ably-js/README.md

 - `grunt release:deploy`
 - Visit https://github.com/ably/ably-js/tags and add release notes for the release including links to the changelog entry.

+Warning: if publishing to npm, please use npm version 5.1, as 5.5 has a bug that results in the creation of an invalid package, see https://github.com/ably/ably-js/issues/422 and https://github.com/npm/npm/issues/18870 for more info

 ## License

 Copyright (c) 2016 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
 Refer to [LICENSE](LICENSE) for the license terms.